Kingdom of Italy (Holy Roman Empire): Staufer

 Despite his mighty efforts however, Frederick's newly unified Italian state ultimately proved ephemeral.
 When he died in December 1250, in spite of setbacks at the Battle of Parma and the Battle of Fossalta during the previous two years, imperial power throughout Italy remained considerable and strong, and the emperor was in the ascendant against his enemies once again.
-Frederick’s unified imperial Italo-Sicilian regime broadly controlled the regions of Tuscany, Ancona, Spoleto, Piedmont, the Romagna, and most of Lombardy, as well as all of southern Italy.
+Frederick's unified imperial Italo-Sicilian regime broadly controlled the regions of Tuscany, Ancona, Spoleto, Piedmont, the Romagna, and most of Lombardy, as well as all of southern Italy.
 The remaining pro-Guelph cities in the north proved difficult to assault behind networks of defensive works, however, and resistance to imperial rule persisted.
 Even with imperial successes and the broad recovery of areas lost to the Guelphs in the previous two years, the conflict was locked in stalemate.
-Yet, so long as the great emperor lived, his legendary status and preeminence in Europe seemed like it could sustain the imperial cause.
-The collapse of the Hohenstaufen came after the emperor’s death.
+Yet, so long as the great emperor lived, his legendary status and pre-eminence in Europe seemed like it could sustain the imperial cause.

+The collapse of the Hohenstaufen came after the emperor's death.
 Robbed of his genius for state-building in its formative years, and struck by crises in the reigns of his successors, Frederick's work did not long survive him and Italian unification stalled until the 19th century.
 Nevertheless, the vicars and captains-general provided the prototype for the great Signori who dominated Italy in later generations and centuries.
 Each, such as Charles of Anjou, the Neapolitan kings Robert, Ladislaus, and Ferrante of Naples, or the Visconti in Milan, were in many ways aspiring Italian hegemons in Frederick's image, claiming for themselves a measure of his awesome prestige and might—some even continued to claim the title of imperial vicar.
 Not until the eras of Emperor Charles V and, later, Napoleon would a single ruler so dominate all of Italy.